jolespin/metacoag-nal/README.md

   --delimiter [,|;|$'\t'|" "]     delimiter for output results.
 Supports a
                                   comma (,), a semicolon (;), a tab ($'\t'), a space (" ") and a pipe (|) .  [default: ,]
-  --nthreads INTEGER              number of threads to use.  [default: 8] -v, --version                   Show the version and exit.
+  -t, --nthreads INTEGER          number of threads to use.  [default: 8] -v, --version                   Show the version and exit.
-  --help                          Show this message and exit.
+  -h, --help                      Show this message and exit.
 ```

 ## Example Usage